irvcaza/datalake4os/README.md

 You can also acces to web interfaces for
 - Minio at port :9000 .
 User minio password minio123
-- Presto at port :8080 .
+- Trino at port :8080 .
 Just write aniting and it will let you pass

 *to stop*
 ```bash